Frequently Asked Questions

 What is the student stipend?

-The annual stipend for GSBS PhD students for the Academic Year 2013-14 is $29,500.
+The annual stipend for GSBS PhD students for the Academic Year 2014-15 is $30,000.
 This is treated as taxable income.
 Completed tax forms are required to declare federal and state deductions, if any, that you will be taking.
 Stipends are not taxed for Social Security or Medicare.
-International Students: Some countries may be “Tax Exempt” and you should contact the Immigration Services department for that information.
+International Students: Some countries may be “Tax Exempt” and you should contact the Immigration Services Office for that information.
 Depending on how many deductions are taken, take home pay will range between $1,700 - $1,800 per month.

 What kind of insurance benefits are offered?